Are You Suffering From ‘Garbage In, Garbage Out’ Testing Syndrome?

 For example, you may find that your visitors struggle to use your navigation menus very well, or find your category pages hard to filter or sort through.
 Therefore, you need to gather feedback from your targeted visitor personas using usability testing tools to uncover some of the best test ideas.

-You can signup for Visual Website Optimizer’s 30-day free trial and use their remote usability testing feature to gather the important visitor feedback for your website.
-To know how you can get the more accurate and actionable insights from your usability testing, you can read this article.
+You can signup for VWO’s 30-day free trial and use their remote usability testing feature to gather the important visitor feedback for your website.
+Also you can read more on how you can get more accurate and actionable insights from user research.

 Here, you can easily look for high traffic pages that have the highest bounce or exit rates (over 60%).
 Running tests on pages like these will have a bigger impact on boosting your conversion rates, particularly those in your checkout or sign up related pages, and your main website entry pages.